 Many of you will know all of this and can go straight to Choosing the Best Gun for Home Defense.

 A handgun is one of the most common selections for good home defense weapons.
-The pistol and revolver are the two most prominent handguns in use nowadays.
+Within that, you have revolvers or semi-auto pistols to choose from.

 A pistol is a handgun that has one chamber built into the gun barrel.
 A pistol has the advantages of being compact, easy to handle, and firing with one hand.
 The disadvantages are that it can only load a limited number of bullets compared to rifles.
 It also has a lower power output than long guns.
 The following are some examples of pistol’s common firing mechanisms:

-- Revolver: A revolver is a handgun with at least one barrel and fires from a spinning cylinder.
+- Revolver: A revolver is a handgun that fires from a spinning cylinder.
 You must load the rounds into the revolving cylinder that usually holds six bullets.
 A revolver might have a single-action or double-action mechanism.
 A single-action trigger does only one thing â it drops the hammer.
 The hammer then fires the round.
 A double-action trigger does two things in one trigger pull.
 First, it cocks the hammer and then releases it.

 Types of Shotgun Ammo

 - Birdshot: Birdshot is designed especially for bird hunting.
 You can stuff more pellets into these shells because the pellets are smaller.
 As a result, you increase your odds of striking the target effectively.
 The pellets burst off from the shell and scatter in all directions.
 A pellet-filled shotgun cartridge lacks stopping power once discharged.
-However, any person would be severely injured, if not killed, when struck by these pellets.
+Due to how inconsistant lethal results are with bird shot against humans, we strongly do NOT recommend it for home defense.

 - Buckshot: These are shotgun shells that contain huge metal pellets.
 These are often used for larger game.
 Buckshot pellets disperse outward in the same way that birdshot does when fired.
 However, the larger pellets of the buckshot does more damage than birdshot.
-Because most buckshot can be stopped by a wall, it can be more suitable ammo for home defense.
-This tactical round is also used by police enforcement and military forces.
+However, due to overpenitration a smaller than normal buckshot is recommended for home defense. #4 Buckshot is out pick.

 Many types of action used for shotguns are similar to those used for rifles.
 This includes actions such as pump-action, semi-automatic action, and bolt action.
 A gun’s action is the mechanism that allows it to fire.
 Here are the most common types: